Discseel Procedure in Irving, TX

 After the Discseel® Procedure most patients are walking within the first 24 hours.
 Immediately after the procedure, your damaged disc will start healing, which is a continuous process over the next 12 months.

-For decades, physicians have been recommending spinal fusions to patients, only for them to fail.
-These life-altering procedures have lead to some of the highest percentage of surgical failures and opioid dependency among surgical patients.
-So the real question is: why are doctors not recommending a procedure that has greater success?
-It’s simple.
-An average spinal fusion patient is worth between $250,000 and $750,000 in insurance payouts over the patient’s lifetime.
-It was the high failure that lead to the creation of the Discseel® Procedure.
-So how do the two procedures compare to each other?
-Here are some facts:
+For many decades, physicians have been advising spinal fusions to patients, only to witness their limited success.
+These life-altering procedures have resulted in some of the highest rates of surgical failures and opioid dependency among surgical patients.
+So, the fundamental question arises: Why aren’t doctors recommending a procedure with a higher success rate?
+The answer is straightforward.
+An average spinal fusion patient can generate insurance payouts ranging from $250,000 to $750,000 over their lifetime.
+It was the significant failure rate of spinal fusions that prompted the development of the Discseel® Procedure.
+So, how do these two procedures compare?
+Here are some key points to consider:

-• In over 40% of patients that receive a spinal fusion, the fusion does not address the long term source of the pain
+• In over 40% of patients who undergo a spinal fusion, the fusion does not effectively address the underlying source of long-term pain.

-• At least 1/3 of all spinal fusion patients need a second or third fusion of their spine within 10 years
+• At least one-third of all spinal fusion patients require a second or even a third fusion of their spine within a decade.

-• The Discseel® Procedure has been successful in permanently relieving back pain in 70% of patients that had a previous failed spinal procedure, such as a spinal fusion
+• The Discseel® Procedure has achieved a remarkable success rate, with a permanent relief of back pain in 70% of patients who previously underwent a failed spinal procedure, such as a spinal fusion.

-Can The Discseel® Procedure help your Low Back Pain?
+Can The Discseel® Procedure in Irving, Texas help your Low Back Pain?

 Back Pain Conditions That The Discseel® Procedure Has Successfully Treated